percona/psmysql-docs/docs/installation/install-eol.md

 This document provides guidelines on installing Percona Server packages for MySQL from Percona repositories.
 For more information, see [{{post}}](https://www.percona.com/navigating-mysql-5-7-end-of-life).

+Version {{release}} contains fixes as part of the [MySQL 5.7 post-EOL support from Percona], available to customers.

+Community members can [build this release from the source].

 For instructions for binary tarballs, see [Install {{post}} release from a binary tarball](binary-tarball.md#install-a-mysql-57-post-eol-support-release-from-a-binary-tarball).

 ## Procedure